 There may be members of your family – direct relations or in-laws perhaps – who do nothing but antagonise you and appear forever ungrateful.
-The prospect of spending time with them at Christmas may fill you with dread.
+The prospect of spending time with them at Christmas may give you that sinking feeling.
 But the pressure from your spouse or other family members for you to entertain even the most contemptible of characters is tangible.

 You want to avoid arguments and atmospheres, so once again you concede that the ‘unpleasant one’ will again be in your festive orbit.
 But this year, why not resolve to make changes.
 It might not alter the overall dynamic of the relationship for good, but it might just help you cope with Christmas.

 An insensitive comment here or there is something you might still be able to deal with by counting to ten or leaving the room and taking a deep breath.
 Anything for a quiet life, hey?
 But over a sustained period of time, this can try even the most patient – especially over the Christmas dinner table, particularly if it’s your table in your home.
 So bring in a change of mindset and a plan involving some time management for those awkward family customers: